Center for Pluralism

 • Jewish Islamic Dialogue Society

-• Jews, Muslims and Allies Together
+• Jews, Muslims, and Allies Together

 • Many additional community initiatives